 3 Ways to Make Your Construction Business More Profitable

-The construction industry is a significant economic driver in North America.
+The construction industry is a significant economic driver.
 The extent and nature of challenges in the construction sector are broad, but most of them revolve around costs.
 In the steep market competition, client demands are becoming more exacting, while time-frames and contract margins are getting tighter.
 With this in mind, construction businesses are tightening their belts around operational efficiency and cost management in order to survive in the industry.

 The bigger expenses, normally, revolve around staff and vehicles, as those are more difficult to control (as opposed to materials) and can impact the profitability of a project on a bigger scale.
-Consequently, for a business to succeed, it becomes crucial to manage costs and drive a leaner, smarter operation.
+Consequently, for a business to succeed, it becomes crucial to manage costs and drive leaner, smarter operations.

 To learn more about how Fleet Complete solutions can help your business, request a meeting with one of our solutions experts today!

 1. Budgeting for Costs

 Underestimating the amount of labour and time required when quoting for a contract is a constant challenge for many companies, especially when trying to remain competitive.
 Measuring your fleet performance on the basis of events and how often or how long assets were active, you are able to provide empirical evidence for faster and more accurate job quotes.
 For every project a company works on, setting up a POI around the locations of the construction site will enable you to monitor the times your vehicles enter or leave the premises in order to calculate the exact amount of hours spent on-site with the number of workers involved.

 Fleet Complete dashboard showing virtual perimeters (POIs) around an area of interest.

 With this seemingly simple tool, at the end of the project, you gain an accurate account of the precise labour time required for the job, and are able to use the data from other projects of similar value and scope to better plan, budget, and quote future ones.